South Dakota Association of County Commissioners

 Section 4.
 The Board of Directors shall serve without compensation except for reasonable expense reimbursement, and except the organization will be empowered to pay reasonable compensation for services rendered and to make payments and distributions in the furtherance of the purposes set forth in Article I.

-Duties of Officers and Committees
+Duties of Officers, Board of Directors and Committees

 Section 1.
 (1) The President shall preside at the Annual Meeting and at all meetings of the Board of Directors and Executive Committee.
-The President shall, with the advice and consent of the Executive Committee, appoint all standing committees, except the Resolutions Committee, and special committees as deemed necessary.
+The President shall, with the advice and consent of the Executive Committee, appoint all standing committees, except special committees as deemed necessary.
 The President will also direct the Executive Director in preparing for the annual meeting.
 No special or standing committee shall be authorized to incur any financial liability on the part of the Association without first having received the approval of the Board of Directors.
 The Board of Directors shall conduct an annual audit selected from at least two proposals from CPA firms.

 (2) In the absence, resignation, or inability of the President to act, the First Vice President will act as President.

 (3) The Second Vice President will assist the President and First Vice President when called upon.

 (4) The Treasurer may co-sign checks and shall sign any check greater than $10,000.
 The Treasurer shall pay particular attention to the Association’s fiscal procedures as outlined in the auditor’s report.
 The Treasurer shall, along with the Executive Director, keep the Board of Directors and Executive Committee informed on the current financial status.

 Section 2.
 (1) The Executive Director, under the direction of the President of the Association, shall conduct all the business affairs of the Association and perform all other duties required by the Executive Committee or Board of Directors.
 The Executive Director shall fulfill the obligations as outlined in the Executive Director’s job description.